zmalone/chef-web-docs/source/concepts/cookbooks.md

   * Metadata about recipes (including dependencies), version constraints, supported platforms, and so on
   * Custom resources and providers

-For more information, see the [Chef Documentation](http://docs.opscode.com/essentials_cookbooks.html).
+For more information, see the [Chef Documentation for Cookbooks](http://docs.opscode.com/essentials_cookbooks.html).